whereami-dev/whereami/README.md

 ## License

-Distributed under the GNU Public License 3.0.
+Distributed under the GNU General Public License v3.0.
 See `LICENSE` file for more information.